Akash-Vashishtha/GenAI/README.md

 # GenAI
-Code examples and Projects from GenAi Nanodegree at Udacity
+Code examples and Projects from GenAI Nanodegree at Udacity